underthehai/tp/docs/UserGuide.md

 ## Directories

 There are two directories within Wanderlust.
-They are WishList and TravelPlan The table describes the list of commands available at each directory.
+They are WishList and TravelPlan The table compares a list of commands available at each directory.

 Wishlist | TravelPlan
 -------------  | -------------